TechPreacher/IotHubSynchronizer/README.md

 The time triggered synchronization is configured using the  **SyncTimerMinutes** environment variable / setting.

-Set the `IotHubConnectionStringMaster` and `IotHubConnectionStringSlave` in the project's `appsettings.json` file or set the Azure App Service environment variables as describe4d below.
+Set the `IotHubConnectionStringMaster` and `IotHubConnectionStringSlave` in the project's `appsettings.json` file or set the Azure App Service environment variables as described below.

 Use the Visual Studio Web API publish wizard to deploy the `IotHubSync.Service` project to an ASP.NET App Service or App Service Linux.